Christina Rossetti: Financial troubles

-In the 1840s, Rossetti's family faced financial troubles due to a deterioration in her father's physical and mental health.
-In 1843, he was diagnosed with persistent bronchitis, possibly tuberculosis, and faced losing his sight.
-He gave up his teaching post at King's College and though he lived another 11 years, suffered from depression and was never physically well again.
-Rossetti's mother began teaching to support the family, and Maria became a live-in governess, a prospect that Christina Rossetti dreaded.
-At the time her brother William was working for the Excise Office and Gabriel was at art school, leaving Christina increasingly isolated at home.
-When she was 14, she suffered a nervous breakdown and left school.
+In the 1840s the Rossetti family, never wealthy, faced increasing financial troubles after a deterioration in Gabriele Rossetti's physical and mental health.
+In 1843 he was diagnosed with persistent bronchitis, possibly tuberculosis, and faced losing his sight.
+He gave up his teaching post at King's College and though he lived another 11 years, he suffered from depression and was never physically well again.
+Christina's mother began teaching to support the family, and Maria became a live-in governess, a prospect that Christina dreaded.
+At this time William Rossetti was working for the Excise Office and Gabriel was at art school, leaving Christina increasingly isolated at home.

+When she was 14 Christina suffered a nervous breakdown and left school.
 Bouts of depression and related illness followed.
-During this period she, her mother and her sister became absorbed in the Anglo-Catholic movement that developed in the Church of England.
+During this period she, her mother and her sister became absorbed in the Anglo-Catholic movement that had developed in the Church of England.
 Religious devotion came to play a major role in her life.
+Between 1842 and 1847 Christina underwent a change of personality, explained by her brother William as a combination of "ill health and an early blight to the affections," as well as a growing preoccupation with religious matters, describing her as "a fountain sealed."

+Engagement to James Collinson

-In her late teens, Rossetti became engaged to the painter James Collinson, the first of three suitors.
-He, like her brothers Dante and William, was a founding member of the avant-garde Pre-Raphaelite Brotherhood, established in 1848.
-The engagement ended in 1850 when he reverted to Catholicism.
-In 1853, when the family had financial difficulties, Christina helped her mother keep a school in Fromefield, Frome, but it did not succeed.
-A plaque marks the house.
-In 1854 the pair returned to London, where Christina's father died.
-She later became involved with the linguist Charles Cayley, but declined to marry him, also for religious reasons.
-A third offer came from the painter John Brett, whom she likewise refused.
+In her late teens Christina became engaged to the painter James Collinson.
+He, like her brothers Gabriel and William, was a founding member of the Pre-Raphaelite Brotherhood, established in 1848.
+However, the Collinson family did not warm to Christina, and she ended the engagement in 1850 when Collinson reverted to Catholicism.
+This early disappointment marked Christina profoundly.